 Students should submit an application in the semester they are completing their last prerequisite(s).
-For applicants with prerequisites in progress, applications will be reviewed after the grades for all prerequisites are available a 2-3 weeks after finals end.
-For applicants who have completed all prerequisites, applications will be reviewed and processed within a week.
+For applicants with prerequisites in progress, applications will be reviewed after the grades for all prerequisites are available (2-3 weeks after finals end).
+Applicants who have completed all prerequisites should schedule an appointment with the Staff Advisor during an upcoming application period.

-Summer 2015 applications will be accepted on a rolling basis with a final deadline of the last day of Summer Session, Wednesday, Aug 19, 2015.
+Summer 2016: accepted on a rolling basis with a final deadline of Wednesday, Aug 17, 2016

 - Fill out Statistics Major Worksheet